Yueming-Yin/T2C-CNN/README.md

     - If you have run the above cells, this cell will draw and save the figure without the need to set anything

 # Result Visualization
-By directly runing Result_Visualization.ipynb, you are expected to get the following output figure to reproduce the result visualziation in our paper:
+By directly runing "Result_Visualization.ipynb", you are expected to get the following output figure to reproduce the result visualziation in our paper:

 <img src="plots/all_measurement_plots.png" alt="all_measurement_plots" width="1500"/>